deanhiller/webpieces/README.md

  * core/runtimecompiler - create a compiler with a list of source paths and then just use this to call compiler.getClass(String className) and it will automatically recompile when it needs to.  this is only used in the dev servers and is not on any production classpaths (unlike play 1.4.x)

 #### TODO:
-* frontend caching http11 request until response sent back
 * http11 client rework
+* mak the http 1.1 client match http2 with eos and no more HttpChunk and futures so we can run backpressure tests
 * move gzip to frontend
-* Need to make sure EVERY exit point calling into the client applications have try...catch and handle to not let their exceptions into the engine
+* Need to make sure EVERY exit point calling into the client applications have try...catch and handle to not let their exceptions into the engine which WILL close the socket down and should not!!
-* remove this
-		Http1_1StreamImpl current = socket.getCurrentStream();
-		if(current != this)
-			throw new IllegalStateException("Due to http1.1 spec, YOU MUST return "
-					+ "responses in order and this is not the current response that needs responding to");
-* this needs to return future ..... void 	private void sendChunkedResponse(Http2Response resp, byte[] bytes, final Compression compression) {
 * move this into http11 frontend only channelCloser.closeIfNeeded(request, stream);
 * finish up the statemachine tests and with closing stream delay!!
-* mak the http 1.1 client match http2 with eos and no more HttpChunk and futures so we can run backpressure tests
 * unignore the H2 test to get working again
 * add test on client cancelling request stream, cancelling push stream
 * add test on server cancelling request stream, cancelling push stream